pingcap/blog/10x-performance-improvement-for-expression-evaluation-made-possible-by-vectorized-execution.md

 Benefited by these optimizations, [TiDB 2.0](https://pingcap.com/blog/tidb-2-0-announcement/) significantly boosted analytical query performance, compared with TiDB 1.0.
 For information on the TPC-H benchmark we used, see [TiDB TPC-H 50G Performance Test Report](https://github.com/pingcap/docs/blob/master/v2.1-legacy/benchmark/tpch.md).

 Later, we released [TiDB 2.1](https://pingcap.com/blog/tidb-2.1-ga-Battle-tested-to-handle-an-unpredictable-world/) and [TiDB 3.0](https://pingcap.com/blog/tidb-3.0-announcement/), and our vectorized execution engine has become more stable.
-We’re now developing TiDB 4.0, which includes vectorizing expressions to further improve TiDB’s performance.
+We're now developing TiDB 4.0, which includes vectorizing expressions to further improve TiDB's performance.

-In this post, I’ll deep dive into why we need vectorized execution, how we implement it, how we managed to vectorize more than 360 functions along with community contributors, and our thoughts about the future.
+In this post, I'll deep dive into why we need vectorized execution, how we implement it, how we managed to vectorize more than 360 functions along with community contributors, and our thoughts about the future.

 ## Why do we need vectorized execution？